WFPS District Protocol for All K-5 Elementary Schools

-As our region prepares for its first true taste of winter weather this season, it is important to review our district's inclement weather procedures.
-We hope that the contents of this letter, formatted as a Q&A, prove useful to you as you prepare your children for the upcoming winter weather.
+We know that it is important to review our district's inclement weather procedures on a regular basis.
+Every year around this time, we send this letter and hope that the contents, formatted as a Q&A, prove useful to you as you prepare your family for the winter ahead.

 Who Is Watching The Weather?